Mullen-Zen/Karp/Documentation.md

 The standard library of Karp is where its "nihilism" begins to show itself.
 As of now, the standard library only includes a built-in clock() function that returns the number of seconds since the program started.

+Special thanks to the one and only [Clownvis](https://clownvistotherescue.com/) (yes, as in Clown Elvis) for providing amazing background entertainment to work to with this project.
+Please go find this man online if you want to brighten your day a little and add some whimsy to your life.